 To me, naive is incessantly talking to God rather than shutting up long enough to hear to what she’s been trying to tell us all along.

 To those who would call me strange, I say that I would rather be your kind of strange than mine because, to me, strange is listening to the weather but not hearing the wind.
 It’s living under the sun but never seeing the light.
 Strange is drinking earth’s water but never swallowing the truth.

 To those who would call me strange, I say let them call me strange; this is a title I will happily accept, because in a world that lives in denial, the truth will sound false.
 I accept it because in a society of conformists, authenticity will seem rebellious and because when it’s built on dualism, oneness will be frightening.

 I say let them call me strange, because if it’s strange to live as my mother intends rather than according to what my brothers and sisters pretend, then I would rather be their kind of strange than mine.

 ©2016 Cristen Rodgers

 Did you enjoy this post?
-Consider subscribing and the next post will come to you.
-Also, don’t forget to support Cristen’s continued work by clicking on one of the donation links below.
+You can subscribe to this blog and the next one will come to you.
+You may also want to consider supporting Cristen’s continued work by clicking on the donation link below.